Red States' Average COVID-19 Death Rate Half of That in Blue States

 All data was collected from the CDC COVID Data Tracker, which reports data collected from states since January 21, 2020.
 If not noted otherwise, the end point of the study period was November 11, 2020.

-Figure 1: The blue bar represents the average death rate of blue states, where Biden is projected to win.
+Figure 1: The blue bar represents the average death rate of blue states, where the democratic candidate is projected to win.
 The red bar represents the average death rate of red states, where Trump is projected to win.
 The death rate in each state is derived using the total COVID deaths divided by the total COVID cases in that state between January 21 and November 11, and the average is then taken across the relevant (blue or red) states.

 Figure 1 indicates that the average mortality rate of COVID-19 across the 20 blue states was 2.97%, while the 25 red states reported an average of 1.47%.

-Figure 2: The solid red line represents the death rate in the red states, where Trump is projected to win, while the solid blue line represents the death rate in the blue states, where Biden is projected to win.
+Figure 2: The solid red line represents the death rate in the red states, where Trump is projected to win, while the solid blue line represents the death rate in the blue states, where the democratic candidate is projected to win.
 The average death rates for blue (or red) states corresponding to each date indicated on the X-axis were calculated based on data between January 21 and that particular date.
 For instance, the average death rate for red states corresponding to the date of May 1 was 3.34%, which was derived by using data between January 21 and May 1.

 Figure 2 offers a more dynamic view of the mortality rates.
 While both blue states and red states experienced mostly downward trending death rates, blue states had always reported higher rates during the study period of May to November 2020.